AnnaTSH/navixy-data-project/4/README.md

 I show the way I requested the data in the [get_data notebook](get_data.ipynb)

-Unfortunately, the data on the available trackers is insufficient:
+I first obtained the list of all available trackers and their current states.
+The attributes of interest for visualization are: connection_status, movement_status, last_update, latitude, and longitude.
+Interestingly, only one of the trackers turned out to be active; the others' last update date was 2024-07-23.
+I also tried to collect information on drivers, vehicles, fuel levels, sensor readings, and inputs.
+However, most of the data is partial and therefore not valuable for visualization.

 That's why I decided to use the tracks data to provide more information about the fleet on the dashboard.
-I conducted a short research and performed transformations to obtain the main statistics on the trackers' activity for the last month.
-Tracks data is available for only 14 out of the 16 trackers of the user.
+Although track data is available for only 14 out of 16 trackers, it allows for a detailed view of tracker activity: the number of tracks per day, duration, distance traveled (to be compared with mileage, accessed through /tracker/stats/mileage endpoint), idle time, and average speed.
+I conducted a short research and performed transformations to obtain the main statistics on the trackers' activity for the last month (2024-06-24 to 2024-07-24).